 Skills & Experience

-My experience supporting young people with SEN: I am a highly experienced and qualified Special Educational Needs (SEN) teacher with QTS and extensive knowledge and experience in the field of SEN with specific focus on Autism Spectrum Disorders.
-I have more than 9 years of experience working with children and young adults with SEN, and I have worked in a diverse number of educational settings, including primary, secondary and further education learning environments in three different countries – England, Scotland and Greece.
+My experience supporting young people with SEN: I am a highly experienced and qualified Special Educational Needs (SEN) teacher with QTS and extensive knowledge and experience in the field of SEN with specific focus on Autism Spectrum Disorder.
+I have more than 11 years of experience working with children and young adults with SEN, and I have worked in a diverse number of educational settings, including primary, secondary and further education learning environments in three different countries – England, Scotland and Greece.
 My main area of specialisation is working with children and young adults who have been clinically diagnosed with an autism spectrum disorder and who may also have a learning disability, associated disturbances and challenging behaviours such as aggression, self-injurious behaviours, impulsivity, irritability, social withdrawal or avoidance, hyperactivity, non-compliance, anxiety-related and emotional dysregulation disorders, social communication difficulties, including nonverbal communication, sensory processing difficulties, as well as emotional and behavioural difficulties.
-I am currently pursuing my Doctoral Degree in Psychology and I am part of the Autism Research Group at City, University of London.
+I am currently pursuing my Doctoral Degree in Psychology, and I am part of the Autism Research Group at City, University of London.
 My research area focuses on emotional self-awareness and emotional regulation and how these constructs might give rise to and/or maintain anxiety and emotional distress in autistic young people with severe and/or profound needs.

-Specialist provision: With more than 9 years of teaching experience in a diverse number of special educational settings, I am adept at planning, delivering and evaluating instructional procedures for learners of different age groups, learning profiles and abilities.
+Specialist provision: With more than 11 years of teaching experience in a diverse number of special educational settings, I am adept at planning, delivering and evaluating instructional procedures for learners of different age groups, learning profiles and abilities.
 More specifically, my on-the-job experience has afforded me a strong knowledge base in the area of autism spectrum disorders as well as a well-rounded skill set, including versatility in teaching methods and a strong commitment to setting high expectations which inspire, motivate and challenge learners.
 I am skilled at:

 - Emotional regulation and management of anxiety disorders,